Dynastic cycle: Criticism

 Japanese Neo-Confucianism scholar and monk Yamazaki Ansai completely rejected the Yi Xing philosophy, which viewed the Dynastic cycle as esoterical necessity in Confucianism.
 Ansai maintained the position that people should be loyal to their ruler, even if the ruler was a tyrant.
 Ansai's view of blending patriotism with Neo-Confucianism even goes so far that he claimed he will "personally kill Confucius and Mencius themselves if they ever invade Japan.".

+Historian and professor Morris Rossabi also expressed the view that the dynastic cycle is harmful to the categorization and research of Chinese history, with the dynastic cycle "overemphasizing the roles of the emperors and the courts in shaping the history of China", and that misconceptions arising from the dynastic cycle theory "was an idea of the insignificance of eras that lacked either strong dynasties or dynasties that ruled over all of China."